TimotheeJeannin/ProviGen/README.md

 ### Multiple contact classes

-You can use ProviGen with several [ContractClass] just by passing an array of contract classes to the ProviGenProvider constructor.
+You can use ProviGen with several [ContractClass]es just by making the `contractClasses` method return an array of contract classes.
 ```java
 public class MyContentProvider extends ProviGenProvider {